OctopusDeploy/docs/docs/api-and-integration/octo.exe-command-line/export.md

   "Project": {
     ...
   },
+Â
   // This is used as a reference when importing to ensure that the same project group exists on your other Octopus Deploy server.
   // If it doesn't already exist, you will need to create it.
   "ProjectGroup": {
     ...
   },
+Â
   // This contains the variables that have been created for the exported project.
   // If the project already existed and has variables set, these will be replaced with the variables from the project that is being imported.
   // Sensitive variable values will NOT be imported.
   "VariableSet": {
     ...
   },
+Â

-  // This is used as a reference when importing to ensure that the same NuGet feed exists on your
+  // This is used as a reference when importing to ensure that the same NuGet feed exists on yourÂ
   // target Octopus Deploy server.
   "NuGetFeeds": [
     ...
   ],
+Â
   // This contains the deployment process for the exported project.
-  // If the project already existed and had a deployment process setup, this will be replaced with
+  // If the project already existed and had a deployment process setup, this will be replaced withÂ
   // the deployment process from the project that is being imported.
   "DeploymentProcess": {
     ...
   },
+Â
   // This contains any library variable sets that are used by the project.
-  // These are included as a reference when importing to ensure that the same
+  // These are included as a reference when importing to ensure that the sameÂ
   // Library Variable Set exists on your other Octopus Deploy server.
   "LibraryVariableSets": [
     ...
   ],
+Â
   // Metadata about the export: when it was exported, what version of Octopus was used, etc.
   "$Meta": {
     ...